High Powered Representation & Personalized Service

 Even though there is a presumption of innocence in our criminal justice system, simply being accused of any sexual offense can have a wide-ranging impact on the life of an alleged offender.

-Criminal defense attorneys have seen their share of false accusations, vindictive spouses, questionable CPS investigations and shattered reputations as a result of sexual assault charges.
+Georgia Criminal Lawyers have seen their share of false accusations, vindictive spouses, questionable CPS investigations and shattered reputations as a result of sexual assault charges.

 Some common sexual offenses include